cordz-del/AI-ML-Portfolio/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.he MIT License.